Mikhail Matiyasevich

 Mikhail Stepanovich Matiyasevich (Matiasevich) (Smolensk, May 23 [June 4] 1878 – Kyiv, August 5, 1941) was a Soviet military commander, who commanded several military units of the Red Army during the Russian Civil War.

 Biography

 From the nobility of the Smolensk province, he fought in the Russo-Japanese War, as a lieutenant in the 220th Infantry Regiment.

-In the First World War, he fought on the Western and Northern fronts.
-He was wounded four times.
+In the First World War, he fought on the Western and Northern fronts.and he was wounded four times.
 Having become a Colonel in July 1916, he commanded the 717th Infantry Regiment.
-In the days of the October Revolution he was unanimously elected by the soldiers as commander of the Regiment.
-In February 1918 he was demobilized and apparently for ideological reasons, he voluntarily joined the Red Army in April 1918.
+In the days of the October Revolution he was unanimously elected by the soldiers as regimental commander.
+In February of 1918 he was demobilized and apparently for ideological reasons, he voluntarily joined the Red Army in April 1918.